 Curious about the Teal Pumpkin Project?
 Wondering what it is and how you can get involved?
 This post will give you the full scoop.
 Please note this post contains affiliate links.
 Please see my disclosures.

 The Food Allergy Research & Education (FARE) organization created am ambitious initiative to make Halloween more inclusive to those living with food allergies.

 According to FARE, nearly 15 million Americans suffer from food allergies, including 5.9 million children under age 18.
 The numbers are staggering.
 When you break it down, it means one in 13 children, or roughly two children in every classroom in the U.S., is managing some sort of food allergy, many which are severe and/or life-threatening.

 This food allergy trend is not a passing fad either; it’s only getting worse.

-The Centers for Disease Control and Prevention found the prevalence of food allergy in children increased by 50 percent between 1997 and 2011, and between 1997 and 2008, the prevalence of peanut or tree nut allergy has more than tripled in U.S. children.
+The Centers for Disease Control and Prevention found the prevalence of food allergies in children increased by 50 percent between 1997 and 2011, and between 1997 and 2008, the prevalence of peanut or tree nut allergy has more than tripled in U.S. children.

-Although any food is capable of causing an allergic reaction, the most common allergens in the U.S. are milk, egg, soy, wheat, tree nut, peanut, fish, shellfish and sesame.
+Although any food is capable of causing an allergic reaction, the eight most common allergens in the U.S. are milk, egg, soy, wheat, tree nut, peanut, fish, shellfish and sesame.